 If you want all the details about every band that Apple has sold, the free Bandbreite app has a complete database of Apple and Hermès bands.

 The Sport Band could be considered the default Apple Watch band.
-It was one of the first bands Apple released, and has been iterated in 120 different colors over the years, more than any other band.
+It was one of the first bands Apple released, and has been iterated in more than 130 different colors over the years, more than any other band.
 Made from comfortable fluoroelastomer, it doesn’t stick to your skin when you sweat, and is robust.
 It’s ideal for working out, swimming, and dancing.
-At $49, it’s tempting to get several, such as a bright color for when you want to express yourself, and a black or brown band for when you dress up.
+At $49, it’s tempting to get several, such as a bright color for when you want to express yourself, and a more sedate band for when you dress up.
 Like most Apple Watch bands, the range of colors changes over time, with new collections in the spring and fall of each year.

 Apple released the Solo Loop in fall 2020, in two versions: the “liquid silicone rubber” $49 Solo Loop, and the $99 Braided Solo Loop, made from “stretchable recycled yarn interwoven with silicone threads.”
 As a single piece of material without a clasp, you have to get these bands in the correct size for your wrist.
 If you get a Solo Loop that’s too tight, it can feel like wearing a rubber band.